-Dr. Julian Gomez-Cambronero received his Ph.D. (cum laude) in Biochemistry/Immunology at the Complutense University (Madrid, Spain) in 1986 under Drs.
-M. Sanchez Crespo and J. M. Mato's direction.
+A native of Spain, Dr. Julian Gomez-Cambronero received his Ph.D. (cum laude) in Biochemistry and Immunology at the Complutense University (Madrid, Spain) under Dr. M. Sanchez Crespo and Dr. J. M. Mato direction.
 He then moved to the United States and completed his training in Cell Biology as a postdoctoral fellow in Dr. R. I. Sha'afi's laboratory at the Department of Physiology of the University of Connecticut Health Center, and with the late Dr. E. L. Becker.
 From 1991 to 1995 he was part of the faculty at the University of Connecticut, first as an Instructor and then as a Research Assistant Professor.
 In 1995 he moved to the Department of Physiology and Biophysics at Wright State University, chaired by Dr. P.K.
 Lauf, to accept a tenure-track Assistant Professorship position, and was promoted to Associate Professor in 2000 and to full Professor in 2004.
 He is married to Teresa Madrid and has two children, David and Julia.

 Member of the graduate program